Make a QR code for quick logins

-Note: The parameters in square brackets are the options you can use for a particular field.
+Note: Make sure you don’t have any whitespaces in the text.
+The parameters in square brackets are the options you can use for a particular field.
 Choose only one of them according to your login requirements.

 Keep in mind that you don’t have to use all these rows in your QR-code.
 Only use those that are necessary for your login/sync.

 You can try to scan the example QR-code below and see how this example actually looks like in the application.
 This is the text used to create the QR-code:

 Url = YourURLHere

 Run multiple Resco CRM apps on Windows